davidbliu/Mesos-Docker/README.md

 ### Receiving Updates
 containers can be set up to recieve updates when certain services are modified.
-This is implemented through watching keys in etcd. you can set which keys to watch with environment variables
+This is implemented through watching keys in etcd. you can set which keys to watch with environment variables. for more detailed examples of how to use guestutils and watcher, see example_mesos_image
 * how to recieve updates:
  * include watcher.py and watch_methods.py (just like guestutils)
  * set `WATCHES=service1,service2,service3` environment variable (comma separated list of services to watch)